-With the settings above you will… delay the inevitable (running out of memory), but start preparing for that sooner, rather than leaving it untill the inevitable happens all at once… heavy swapping.
+With the settings above, you will delay the inevitable (running out of memory), but start preparing for that sooner, rather than leaving it until the inevitable happens all at once – heavy swapping.

 vm.vfs_cache_pressure=500 – increase cache pressure, which increases the tendency of the kernel to reclaim memory used for caching of directory and inode objects.
-You will use less memory over a longer period of time.
-The performance hit is negated by the downside of swapping sooner.
+You will use less memory over a longer period.
+The downside of swapping sooner negates the performance hit.

-vm.swappiness=100 – Increasing how aggressively the kernel will swap memory pages since we are using ZRAM first.
+vm.swappiness=100 – Increasing how aggressively the kernel will swap memory pages since we use ZRAM first.

 vm.dirty_background_ratio=1 – background processes will start writing right away when it hits the 1% limit